akuklev/HOCC/README.md

 states.

 Both of these extensions are too early to pursue for the purpose of implementing in any proof assistant of practical use.
-On the other hand, proof assistants urgently need
+On the other hand, proof assistants urgently need solutions to the more practical issues, including
 * machinery facilitating composability and reusability of proofs and constructions on basis of algebraic ornamentation [Dagand-McBride2013];
 * robust management of typeclasses (Arend and Scala3 provide almost satisfactory solutions),